Death of Lane Frost: Preceding events

-The ride and accident
+The accident

-On July 30, 1989, Frost drew a Brahma bull named Takin' Care of Business, who was owned by Bad Company Rodeo, at the Cheyenne Frontier Days rodeo.
-It was a cold and rainy day leading to mud developing on the arena floor.
-At 3:30 pm, Frost and the bull exited chute #7.
-Frost then rode the bull for the full eight seconds, earning an 85-point ride.
-However, Frost dismounted awkwardly, landing in the bull's eyesight.
-The bull then stepped on Frost's chaps and hooked him in the back with his right horn.
-The horn did not break through Frost's skin, but the blow was strong enough to cause massive internal injuries.
-He then stood up and motioned towards Doc and cowboy Nick Warren for help before collapsing face-first into the muddy arena floor, resulting in the broken ribs puncturing his heart and lungs.
-Frost was rushed to Memorial Hospital and was pronounced dead at 3:59 pm.
-He was 25 years old.
+On July 30, the final round of the competition took place.
+Frost drew a Brahma bull named Takin' Care of Business, who was owned by Bad Company Rodeo.
+At 3:30 p.m.
+Mountain Daylight Time (UTC–7), Frost and the bull exited chute #7, where he earned a qualified ride, scoring 85 points.
+However, Frost dismounted awkwardly, landing directly in the bull's line of sight.
+The bull then stepped on Frost's chaps before hooking him with its horn directly in the ribs.
+Frost stood up briefly and motioned toward Dr. Skip Ross and fellow competitor Nick Warren before collapsing.
+Frost was rushed to nearby Memorial Hospital, where he was pronounced dead at 3:59 p.m. at the age of 25.
 No autopsy was performed.
-It was assumed that when Takin' Care of Business pushed Frost against the mud, the bull's entire body weight was at the end of his horn, breaking several of Frost's ribs, one of which then severed a main artery.
+It was assumed that when Takin' Care of Business pushed Frost against the ground, the force of the bull's body weight against its horn broke several of Frost's ribs, which punctured his heart and lungs and severed a major artery.
+Frost would posthumously finish third in the event and earn nearly $4,000.